thomasop/SportSee/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-typescript.svg)](https://forthebadge.com)
 [![forthebadge](/make-react.svg)](https://forthebadge.com)

+# Description

+SportSee is an application that allows the user to track the number of workout sessions completed as well as the number of calories burned.
+Here, we have several charts to display all of the user's data such as daily activities, average session durations, performance, and average score.\
+Here, we use the [Recharts](https://recharts.org/en-US/) dependency to create the charts, which allows us to create many different styles of graphs.\
+Currently, only the home page and dashboard are functional.
+The Profil, Réglages, and Communauté pages are currently under construction.

 # Prerequisites

-Node - v20.0.0\
+- Node - v20.0.0\
-NPM - v9.6.4 or YARN\
+- NPM - v9.6.4 or YARN\
-git - v2.40.0
+- git - v2.40.0

 # Backend

+## Dependencies

+- `cors: ^2.8.5`\
+- `express: ^4.17.1`\
+- `idx: ^2.5.6`\
+- `nodemon: ^2.0.4`

 ## Install

-For install backend you need to follow the steps in this repository :\
+- For install backend you need to follow the steps in this repository :\
 https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

 ## Use